 "PAIN IS INEVITABLE; SUFFERING IS OPTIONAL."

-When I’m not working with clients, you can find me cooking, spinning, practicing yoga, meditating, going hiking with my husband, or playing with our Pomeranian
+When I’m not working with clients, you can find me meditating, practicing yoga, spinning, cooking, going on adventures with my husband, or playing with our Pomeranian

 (who you may meet in our virtual sessions).

 Bachelor of Science in Psychology, Santa Clara University, 2008